Neighborhoods in Portland, Maine: East Deering

-East Deering is the city's easternmost neighborhood.
+East Deering is the city's easternmost neighborhood, which includes waterfront homes, residential neighborhoods, Payson Park and the future home of the Roux Institute.
 The area was annexed by Portland alongside other Deering neighborhoods.
 The first Europeans to settle in the area were farmers.
-Now a suburban and residential neighborhood, it is situated between the Munjoy Hill and North Deering, as well as the town of Falmouth.
-East Deering is an economically diverse place, featuring a combination of public housing, privately owned apartments, small single-family homes as well as larger, more expensive single-family homes.
+Now a suburban and residential neighborhood, it is situated between Munjoy Hill and North Deering, as well as the town of Falmouth.
+East Deering has a mix of housing including public housing, privately owned apartments, small single-family homes, and larger, more expensive single-family homes.

+Businesses are located on Washington Avenue and Veranda Street, where there are restaurants, an ice cream shop, and a juice bar.
 Much of the neighborhood has views of Casco Bay and nearby Mackworth Island.
-East Deering was bisected by 295 in the 1960s.
-Major landmarks in this neighborhood include Tukey's Bridge, the Burnham and Morrill Co.
-(B&M) Baked Bean manufacturing plant, Martin's Point, Presumpscot School, Grand Trunk Cemetery, Payson Park, and Lunts Corner.
+Major landmarks in this neighborhood include Tukey's Bridge, the B&M Baked Beans factory, Martin's Point, Presumpscot School, Grand Trunk Cemetery, Payson Park, and Lunts Corner.
+In 2021, the Roux Institute purchased the B&M factory in order to convert it into a campus with academic buildings, student housing, a hotel, and public waterfront access.

+East Deering was bisected by I-295 in the 1960s.
 The major throughways in East Deering are Washington Avenue and Veranda Street.
 Martin's Point Bridge connects East Deering to Falmouth.